How to keep a girl from skipping school, marrying? Give her a toilet

 "When toilets were built I felt good, I was very happy," said Chansa, who would like to be a teacher one day.

-After hearing about the new toilets, some girls now walk up to 10 kilometres (6 miles) to attend the school in Bunda Chunsu, said head teacher Zulu.
+After hearing about the new toilets, some girls now walk up to 10 kilometers (6 miles) to attend the school in Bunda Chunsu, said head teacher Zulu.

 Before the toilets were built, poor attendance meant only a small number of 16-year-old girls qualified for secondary school, he said.